Relintai/voxelman/README.md

 ## Usage

-First create a scene, and add a VoxelWorldBlocky node into it.
+First create a scene, and add a VoxelWorldBlocky / VoxelWorldMarchingCubes node into it.
 Create a VoxelLibrary, and assign it to the Library property.
 Also, add a VoxelSurface into your library.

-(VoxelWorldBlocky is the only one that works properly for now, this will soon be fixed!)

 Tick the editable property, deselect, then select the world again, and click the insert button at the top toolbar, or press B to insert a voxel at the inspector's camera's location.